-As we saw with our business degree examples, there is huge market demand for individuals who have obtained a specific set of skills.
+As we saw with our business degree examples, there is huge market demand as well as opportunities for individuals who have obtained a specific set of skills.
 This job security is invaluable as we continue to face an uncertain global economy.

 Candidates who have taken the time to earn their business degree will also have a competitive advantage over those without a degree when it comes time for job hunting.
-That’s because recruiters and employers value a specific skillset.
-If you have that skillset, you’ll stand apart from the crowd.
+That’s because recruiters and employers value a specific skillset which comes with some training.
+If you have that skill set and the training, you’ll stand apart from the crowd.